angkohtenko/Election_Analysis/README.md

 ## Overview of Election Audit
 I was given a dataset of a recent local congressional election in Colorado to complete the audit of results:
-- calculate the total number of votes
+- calculate the total number of votes;
-- get a complete list of candidates and counties
+- get a complete list of candidates and counties;
-- calculate the total number of votes for each candidate and county
+- calculate the total number of votes for each candidate and county;
-- calculate the percentage of votes each candidate and county
+- calculate the percentage of votes for each candidate and county;
-- determine the winner of the election based on popular vote and the county which had a largest number of votes I've used Python 3.8.0 and Visual Studio Code to conduct the analysis.
+- determine the winner of the election based on popular vote and the county which had a largest number of votes.

+I've used Python 3.8.0 and Visual Studio Code to conduct the analysis.

 ## Election-Audit Results